 We left Seward on May 24, 2019 and cruised Alaska for the summer, spending two weeks exploring the Kenai Peninsula before retracing our steps to Kodiak then back across the Gulf of Alaska to Sitka.
 Summer in Alaska was so good we ended up hopping around Southeast until mid-August and then did a big offshore passage 1,300-miles from Craig, AK to San Francisco.
 We sailed down the coast of California for two months and then into Mexico for the rest of 2019 and into 2020.

-In 2021/2022 we spent three months in Costa Rica and four months in Panama before hopping to Cartagena, Colombia where Yahtzee will be for the ’22 hurricane season.
+In 2021/2022 we spent three months in Costa Rica and four months in Panama before hopping to Cartagena, Colombia where Yahtzee was for the ’22 hurricane season.
 What does the future hold?
 We shall see where the winds of change take us…